 I should point out, Nicole is based in Melbourne and can do a report on your home anywhere in Australia.
 Simply contact her here for more information.
 The salient points from our chat are these:

-* Flashing digital stuff on the front of stoves and fridges etc is highly problematic.
+* Flashing digital stuff on the front of stoves and fridges etc is problematic.

 Try to avoid them.
 If you already have them, stand back from them when cooking.
 Nicole adds: digital clocks are notorious for creating high level magnetic fields and consequently you should not stand directly in front of them for any length of period of time.
 For example, standing at the kitchen bench preparing food which is directly in front of the dishwasher will expose your reproductive organs to high fields.
 The World Health Organisation classified 50Hz magnetic fields as possibly carcinogenic to humans in 2002.